Pyroluria – the Stress Disorder

 a) Not every person with Pyrroles needs the same treatment!

-Everyone has very individual symptoms, history, gut issues, genetics, etc so a standardised compounded formula is not going to go far and often makes things worse.
+Everyone has very individual symptoms, history, gut issues, genetics, etc., so a standardised compounded formula will not go far and often makes things worse.

 b) Taking all the required nutrients at once can be very detrimental.